 “… one who spends on and raises an orphan will be together in Paradise [with me] ….”
 (Burkhari)

 Unfortunately, in countries such as Syria and Morocco, there are strict limitations on adoption.
 Critics of adoption often express concern about the inheritance rights for a biological child over those of an adopted child, while others fear that non-Muslims would deprive adopted Muslims of a proper Muslim upbringing.
 Contrary to these concerns, Islamic law has often integrated non-sharia norms whenever they are more appropriately aligned with public interest.

-Countries where adoption is permitted can be consistent with Islamic law, as long as vital ethical guidelines are followed.
-Regarding orphans, the Qur’an clearly states that the best interests of the child are primary.
-Therefore, families considering adoption must refrain from obscuring the adoptive child’s biological lineage and create the just division of wealth among biological and adoptive family members.
+The Qur’an clearly states that the best interest of the child is of utmost importance during the adoption process.
+Therefore families considering adoption must refrain from obscuring the adoptive child’s biological lineage and create just division of wealth among biological and adoptive family members.